 The Fund appears towards the middle of the Risk and Reward Indicator scale.
-This is because it invests in bonds whose returns tend to fluctuate more than those of cash funds but less than those of funds which invest in the shares of companies.
+This is because the mix of assets it invests in tends to fluctuate more widely.

 Risks that may not be fully captured by the Risk and Reward Indicator: